the-turing-way/the-turing-way/book/content/open_research/02/chooseasoftwarelicense.md

 In practice, we do not distribute CoreNLP at all; we only distribute the xtas Python code, under the Apache License version 2.

-### Data sets: Movie review emotion

-xtas contains a function that detects emotions in movie reviews.
-It works by fitting a model to a set of training data, and then applying the model to the xtas user's data.

-The training data set it uses is available on the Internet from the website of a European university, with a note saying that it can be used for academic research purposes only. xtas automatically downloads this data set the first time the user calls the function.

-Since it was created in Europe, the training data set is protected by database rights, which limit copying substantial parts of it.
-This means that the xtas user needs permission to have xtas download the data set, which they only have if they use the data for research purposes.

-Since the download happens automatically this may not be obvious, so it is documented in the function's documentation, and the function will refuse to work  unless a named argument `for_academic_research=True` is used when calling it.

-xtas itself is not a database, and therefore cannot be a derivative work of the data set.
-The same goes for the model that is fit to the data.

-An alternative way to provide this functionality would be to fit the model once, and then distribute the model (but not the data set) with xtas.
-Whether doing so constitutes academic research is debatable however.

-### Mixed: Download a car?

-For an internal research project, we needed annotated images of cars to train a neural network on.
-Such images can be found easily on car trading web sites, and so the question arose whether we could just grab a big collection of images from such a site.

-Dutch database law contains a provision (article 5.b.) that says that retrieval of a substantial part of the contents of a database for scientific research is allowed, as long as the source is acknowledged and the use is non-commercial.

-Unfortunately, this is not the only barrier.
-The photos on the site are also copyrighted works, owned by whoever made them, and making a copy requires their permission.

-Furthermore, the web site has a set of general terms and conditions, which forbids retrieving a substantial portion of the database.
-These apply to anyone using the web site.

-Downloading a car?
-Bad idea.